overhangio/tutor/docs/configuration.rst

 If you don't create your fork from this tag, you *will* have important compatibility issues with other services.
 In particular:

-- Do not try to run a fork from an older (pre-Palm) version of edx-platform: this will simply not work.
+- Do not try to run a fork from an older (pre-Quince) version of edx-platform: this will simply not work.
 - Do not try to run a fork from the edx-platform master branch: there is a 99% probability that it will fail.
-- Do not try to run a fork from the open-release/palm.master branch: Tutor will attempt to apply security and bug fix patches that might already be included in the open-release/palm.master but which were not yet applied to the latest release tag.
-Patch application will thus fail if you base your fork from the open-release/palm.master branch.
+- Do not try to run a fork from the open-release/quince.master branch: Tutor will attempt to apply security and bug fix patches that might already be included in the open-release/quince.master but which were not yet applied to the latest release tag.
+Patch application will thus fail if you base your fork from the open-release/quince.master branch.

 .. _i18n:

 Adding custom translations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you are not running Open edX in English (``LANGUAGE_CODE`` default: ``"en"``), chances are that some strings will not be properly translated.
 In most cases, this is because not enough contributors have helped translate Open edX into your language.
 It happens!
-With Tutor, available translated languages include those that come bundled with `edx-platform <https://github.com/openedx/edx-platform/tree/open-release/palm.master/conf/locale>`__ as well as those from `openedx-i18n <https://github.com/openedx/openedx-i18n/tree/master/edx-platform/locale>`__.
+With Tutor, available translated languages include those that come bundled with `edx-platform <https://github.com/openedx/edx-platform/tree/open-release/quince.master/conf/locale>`__ as well as those from `openedx-i18n <https://github.com/openedx/openedx-i18n/tree/master/edx-platform/locale>`__.

 Tutor offers a relatively simple mechanism to add custom translations to the openedx Docker image.
 You should create a folder that corresponds to your language code in the "build/openedx/locale" folder of the Tutor environment.
 This folder should contain a "LC_MESSAGES" folder.
 For instance::